whitneyburton/portfolios/students/1511/allan-maxwell-blair/20160311-allan-blair-m2.md

 >Allan is a very strong programmer.
 He is very aware of what his code is doing, and he is a very efficient debugger.
 It was rare that we would spend more than 30 minutes troubleshooting a problem during our traffic spy project.
 I have no doubt that Allan will become a great developer; he works very hard and has strong technical abilities.
 I think Allan could benefit by continuing to develop his soft skills as he works with others, specifically by communicating how he intends to tackle a problem and his thought process along the way.-**Chad Ellison**

+>Allan is clearly a driven person and learns quickly.
+He has very strong opinions and I respect that aspect of him.
+His assertiveness was a bit off-putting to me when working on the mini-project.
+I understood that his priorities lie with other projects, and that he wanted to set a boundary in order to work on those things.
+I just didn't feel like there was any room for negotiation and that may have come from my own desire to be accommodating.
+With that said, he is a solid-programmer and is a partner that you can count on to build a good-quality product.-**Erinna Chen**

+>One of the things that I most admire about Allan is his ability to be so forthcoming about his feelings and opinions.
+He tends to have a more negative view of the world than I do, and at times I think he could lighten up and not take everything so seriously, but I think he's just more critical in coming up with ideas for how things could be improved than I am.
+I get a lot of benefit from discussions with Allan as he often opens my eyes to new ideas and he's great at giving constructive feedback for ways that I can continue to improve my coding abilities and just myself in general.
+Another thing that impresses me about Allan is that he has gone all in on learning Go in addition to everything we're learning about Ruby and Rails and I can't quite comprehend how he's able to do so much.
+There have also been many times when he's helped me to understand a difficult concept and he's done so without making me feel like an idiot for not getting it right away.-**Kimiko Kano**

 ### Playing a Part